BeaversEdge - Brandin Cooks Traded To Dallas Cowboys

 In Dallas, Cooks will be hoping to regain some of the magic that saw him become one of the more consistent receivers in the NFL across his nine seasons.
 He's topped 1,000 yards receiving in all but three of those seasons with the three outliers being his rookie year in New Orleans (550), his final year in Los Angeles (583), and this final campaign with Houston (699).

-He'll join an explosive offense in Dallas that includes quarterback Dak Prescott, receivers CeeDee Lamb and Michael Gallup, tight end Dalton Schultz, and running back Tony Pollard...
+He'll join an explosive offense in Dallas that includes quarterback Dak Prescott, receivers CeeDee Lamb and Michael Gallup, and running back Tony Pollard...

 He's tallied 630 receptions for 8,616 yards (13.7 yards per catch) for 49 touchdowns across his nine-year NFL career.